-- Basic daily fee – as a contribution toward accommodation and costs of daily living.
+- Basic daily fee – as a contribution toward the costs of daily living.

 - Means tested care fee – as a contribution towards the cost of care.

-- Accommodation payment or contribution – as a contribution towards capital accommodation costs
+- Accommodation payment or contribution – as a payment of or contribution towards accommodation costs

-- Extra service fees – where extra services apply to residents occupying extra service places for the provisions of a higher standard of accommodation services and food.
+- Extra service fees – apply to residents occupying extra service places which provide a higher standard of accommodation services and food.

 It is important that consideration is given to how a resident's assets and income are structured as this can have a direct impact on the amount of fees that they will be asked to pay upon entry and in the future.
 However, the level of daily fees and accommodation payments can be negotiated with the aged care providers.